 Mark cofounded Lex Machina, Inc., a startup company that provides litigation data and analytics to law firms, companies, courts, and policymakers.
 Lex Machina was acquired by Lexis in December 2015.

 Mark has been named California Lawyer’s Attorney of the Year twice.
 He received the California State Bar’s inaugural IP Vanguard Award.
 He won the 2018 World Technology Award for Law.
 In 2017 he received the P.J.
 Federico Award from the Patent and Trademark Office Society.
 Back when he was young, he was named a Young Global Leader by the Davos World Economic Forum and Berkeley Law School’s Young Alumnus of the Year.
 He has been recognized as one of the top 50 litigators in the country under 45 and one of the 25 most influential people in IP by American Lawyer, one of the 100 most influential lawyers in the nation by the National Law Journal, and one of the 10 most admired attorneys in IP by IP360.
 He is a member of the American Academy of Arts and Sciences, the American Law Institute, and the IP Hall of Fame.

 Mark clerked for Judge Dorothy Nelson on the United States Court of Appeals for the Ninth Circuit and has practiced law with Brown & Bain, Fish & Richardson, Keker & Van Nest, and Durie Tangri.
-He has previously held faculty positions at Berkeley Law School and the University of Texas School of Law.
-In his spare time, Mark enjoys cooking, travel, yoga, and video games (at this writing, God of War: Ragnarok).
+He has previously taught at Berkeley Law School and the University of Texas School of Law.
+In his spare time, Mark enjoys cooking, travel, yoga, and video games (at this writing, Zelda: Tears of the Kingdom).